Jackey-Sparrow/jackey-sparrow.github.io/README.md

 ionic project

 # todo
- use gulp to build project from hiApp-ionic, fail
+ use gulp to build project from hiApp-ionic, fail!! may skill the app.js